guceanu18/SpeechToTextApp/README.md

 in Output Window of Debug.
 ## Installation & Using Process
 For this project to work on your computer you need to clone it in your Visual Studio, then run it with Debug.
-Also you need to install the NuGet Package Newtonsoft.Json
 1. Once run, you will have to grant your permission for the access of Camera and Microfon.
 2. If permission is granted the User Interface will open up on screen with